ericchase/tool--basic-web-server/README.md

 **Notes**

-- Batch and Powershell scripts only run on Windows machines
+- Batch and Powershell scripts only run on Windows devices